-Regardless, it’s not an easy process, hitting me harder than I expected.
-Not sure if it was the actual wording of the document, “you will be divorced on such and such date” or the fact that this has dragged on for over four years.
-You know it’s going to happen, and just like being in a crash, you brace yourself before impact.
+Regardless, it’s not an easy process, hitting me harder than expected.
+Not sure if it’s the actual wording of the document, “you will be divorced on such and such date,” or that this has dragged on for over four years.
+You know it will happen, and just like being in a crash, you brace yourself before impact.
 I’m emotionally exhausted.
-It’s final, no changes, no erasing, I will be fine, but it doesn’t make the emotional scars disappear.
+It’s final, no changes or erasing, I will be fine, but it doesn’t make the emotional scars disappear.

-“Such and such date” arrived today, which will be uneventful, unlike the original celebration, this time, without the white dress or tuxedo.
-Obviously, there is some sadness surrounding this, but in the end, I want my husband to be happy (call me crazy).
-I sincerely hope, that one day he finds true happiness with that someone special.
-Life is too short…embrace, enjoy, celebrate and take risks in love, nothing worse than regrets.
+Such and such date arrived today, which will be uneventful, unlike the original celebration, this time, without a white dress or tuxedo.
+Naturally, there is some sadness surrounding this, but in the end, I want my husband to be happy (call me crazy).
+I sincerely hope he finds true happiness with a special someone.
+Life is too short.
+Embrace, enjoy, celebrate and take risks in love.
+Nothing worse than regrets.